The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Introduction

 \section{Introduction}

 The nature of the centre of our Galaxy, Sagittarius~A* (Sgr~A*), was a mystery for decades.
 Although radio \citep{lo1993high} and X-ray observations \citep{baganoff2003chandra}, as well as stellar proper motion data \citep{eckart2002stellar}, suggested that it could be a supermassive black hole, direct evidence was lacking.
 It was not until the recent progress made by the Event Horizon Telescope (EHT) Collaboration \citep{akiyama2022first} that the mystery of Sgr~A* was unveiled.
-By directly imaging the photon ring, it is now confirmed that Sgr~A* is a low-luminosity accreting supermassive black hole.
+By directly imaging the black hole accretion disk, it is now confirmed that Sgr~A* is a low-luminosity accreting supermassive black hole.